saandhikaa/PHP-Exploration/README.md

 The repository includes the following:

-- `basic-code`: This directory contains basic PHP code snippets that cover fundamental concepts and syntax.
+- [`basic-code`](/basic-code): This directory contains basic PHP code snippets that cover fundamental concepts and syntax.
 It includes examples for variables, loops, conditional statements, functions, and more.

-- `oop-examples`: This directory contains examples and exercises related to basic object-oriented programming concepts in PHP.
+- [`oop-concept`](/oop-concept): This directory contains examples and exercises related to basic object-oriented programming concepts in PHP.
 It covers topics such as classes, objects, inheritance, and encapsulation.

-- `mvc-demo`: This directory showcases a simple implementation of the Model-View-Controller (MVC) pattern using PHP.
+- [`mvc-application`](/mvc-application): This directory showcases a simple implementation of the Model-View-Controller (MVC) pattern using PHP.
 It provides a basic structure for separating business logic, presentation, and data access.

 ## Usage